 Through this pioneering program, it is our hope to make it possible for young musicians to experience this Japanese tradition deeply and to master one or more of its instruments.
 It is also our hope to inspire the commissioning of new compositions by and for these young musicians, thereby greatly influencing the future direction of world music.

 It is also our aim to introduce Japan’s musical traditions to greater audiences in the Columbia University and New York communities.
-In collaboration with gagaku artists from Japan, the Program sponsors concerts and workshops events that are open to the general public.
+In collaboration with Gagaku artists from Japan, the Program sponsors concerts, individual lessons and master classes.